caranathunge/promor/README.md

 You can choose a tutorial from the list below that best fits your experiment and the structure of your proteomics data.

-1. This README file can be accessed from inside *promor* as follows,
+1. This README file can be accessed from RStudio as follows,

 ``` r
 vignette("intro_to_promor", package = "promor")